 If you’re fond having your own server setup locally, then you should really give a thought of having a WAMP server installed on your local machine.
 It’s always a good idea to have your own local setup in case you want to learn the server management.
 Besides, having a server installed on your machine encourages you to master different applications that require a server to run.
+If you’re running a business which relies on a working DNS, you may wish to look into the dns performance test services offered by ThousandEyes.

 In this article, we will discuss how to download and install WAMP server on a Windows 10 (64-Bit) machine.